HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 One second layer technology, [state- and payment channels]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) moves the exchange of data from the blockchain to a dedicated trustless network of bidirectional communication channels.

 The other approach that could arguably be referred to as a second layer technology is sharding.
 Sharding is a term originating from the traditional database world.
 It describes partitioning a database into several shards in order to keep each individual partition more performant, in turn improving the entire system.
-Horizen's [Sidechains]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %} are considered a sharding mechanism.
+Horizen's [Sidechains]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %} can be considered a sharding mechanism.

 We'll now compare both accounting methods and will assume that both systems have similar user and transaction counts.

 #### Size of the Blockchain

 The account model has more efficient memory usage.
 Storing a single account balance saves memory compared to storing several UTXOs that comprise a user's total balance.
 Transactions in the account model are also smaller in size because they only specify the sender, receiver, the transfer amount, and a single digital signature.
-This method does not include change outputs, which saves a lot of data.
+Additionally, just by doing away with change outputs a lot of data can be saved in the account model.

 On a conceptual level this is intuitive.
 Since a UTXO transaction specifies the state after the transition (the newly generated transaction outputs) it needs to include more data than an account transaction.
 It may also consume several UTXOs as inputs, whereas the account transaction only specifies which account balance to deduct an amount from.
 To give you an idea, Ethereum's account model takes about 100 bytes, whereas a UTXO transaction in Horizen takes about 200-300 bytes.

-This also means that it's faster to get new nodes to support an account model because less data is needed to get new nodes to synch.
+This also means that it's faster to get new nodes online in a system running the account model because less data is needed to get them in synch.
 The number of accounts will generally be much smaller than the total UTXO set in a comparably sized system.

 #### State- and Payment Channel Constructions